bee-travels/bee-travels-python/src/currencyexchange/README.md

-# Modern Python3 Boilerplate with tooling
+# Bee Travels - Currency Exchange Microservice

-This is a template  to start a python project using a Test Driven Development (TDD) approach
+This is a python3 Currency Exchange Microservice, that was developed by using a Test Driven Development (TDD) approach.

+## Included components

+1. Pipenv
+1. pytest
+1. black
+1. flake8
+1. pre-commit

 ## Install the pre-requisites